nexmo-se/deepgram-connector/README.md

 ## About this Connector code

-This connector makes use of the [WebSockets feature](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) of Vonage Voice API.</br>
+This connector makes use of the WebSockets feature of [Vonage Voice API](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) or [Vonage Video API](https://tokbox.com/developer/guides/audio-connector/)

 When a voice call is established, the peer Voice API application triggers a WebSocket connection to this Connector then streams the audio from the voice call in real time.

 See https://github.com/nexmo-se/voice-to-ai-engines for a **sample Voice API application** using this Connector code to stream audio from voice calls to Deepgram ASR engine.

+With a video client, the Audio Connector opens a WebSocket connection to this Connector then streams the audio from the voice call in real time.

 ## Transcripts

-This connector code will send user's speech transcripts to the Voice API application via webhook calls.
+This connector code will receive and display the user's speech transcripts in real-time and also forward them to the Voice API application via webhook calls.

 ## Set up